Soren64/B-Minor-Compiler/README.md

 The next logical step would involve creating an abstract syntax tree (AST) for syntax analysis to then be able to generate code.

 # How to run
-Since the compiler does not have full functionality, individual components can be tested for functionaility using the example files (bminor).
+Since the compiler does not have full functionality, individual components can be tested for functionaility using the example files (.bminor extension).

 # License
 None.